Skip to Content

 When you have to do it on your own, though, it takes a lot of loads and a lot of detergent to get back to normal.
 So a donation of laundry detergent is a huge help.

-Also, to go along with this, cleaning supplies like antibacterial wipes, floor and glass cleaner, paper towels, etc. are really helpful too.
+So all sorts of cleaning products, like antibacterial wipes, floor and glass cleaner, paper towels, rubber gloves, and trash bags are really helpful.

 It may seem like canned goods are the best things to donate after the hurricane, but are they?
 Check out this list of Great Items To Donate After A Hurricane from www.drugstoredivas.net.